internetfriendsforever/workshops.today/tutorials/01-drawing-graphics.md

 ```

 5. Save the file (keyboard shortcut `⌘ + s` on Mac, `ctrl + s` on Windows or Linux)
-6. Go to the `ppp` folder on your computer
+6. Go to the `code-drawings` folder on your computer
 7. Open the `index.html` file in the web browser
 8. You should see your HTML document presented in the web browser